PaperCutSoftware/git-from-powershell/demo-script.md

 1. `git tag rel-1`
 2. Move to somewhere else in the commit tree `git checkout HEAD~5`
+3. Go back to our tag -- "a rock in a sea of change" `git checkout rel-1`

 ## Publish our work on GitHub

+1. Create an account on GitHib
+2.